zulip/zulip/docs/translating/translating.md

    several resource files:
    * `mobile.json` is for the iOS/Android mobile apps.
-   * `desktop.json` is for the parts of the Zulip desktop apps that are not shared with the Zulip webapp.
+   * `desktop.json` is for the parts of the Zulip desktop apps that are not shared with the Zulip web app.
    * `django.po` and `translations.json` have strings for the next
-     major release of the Zulip server and webapp (which is what we run on chat.zulip.org and Zulip Cloud).
+     major release of the Zulip server and web app (which is what we run on chat.zulip.org and Zulip Cloud).
    * The variants of `django.po` and `translations.json` with names
      starting with a version, like, `4-x--`, are strings for Zulip's